Mean-field description of plastic flow in amorphous solids: Numerical Tests

 \section{Numerical Tests}

 We now test our predictions numerically, considering first the case $\Sigma=\Sigma_c>0$, implying $v>0$.
-To compute numerically $P(x)$ at $\Sigma_c$, we use the extremal dynamics method, see e.g. \cite{Talamali11}.
-Starting from a small value of the stress, it is increased each time the dynamics stops, so as to trigger new avalanches of plasticity.
-During avalanches, the stress is lowered.
+To compute $P(x)$ at $\Sigma_c$ efficiently, we use the extremal dynamics method, see {\it e.g.} \cite{Talamali11}.
+Starting from a small value of stress, the shear stress is increased each time the dynamics stops ({\it i.e.} when there are no more unstable sites).
+We choose the stress increment $\delta \Sigma$ to be just sufficiently to trigger a new avalanche of plasticity, {\it i.e.}, $\delta \Sigma=\min\{x_i\}$.
+During avalanches, the shear stress $\Sigma$ is lowered.
+This is achieved in practice by removing the bias in Eq.(\ref{dynamics}), so that the stress drop is of approximatively $1/N$ at each plastic event.
 Using such dynamics the system spontaneously reaches the stationary state where $\langle \Sigma\rangle =\Sigma_c$.
-Fluctuations of stress vanish in the thermodynamic limit, and we expect our fixed stress predictions to hold, as we confirm numerically.
+Fluctuations of stress vanish in the thermodynamic limit, and the trajectory of each site is equivalent to that in the fixed stress protocol at the critical stress $\Sigma_c$: both are biased L\'evy flights towards the absorbing boundary with the same drift $v$.
+We expect our fixed stress predictions to hold, as we confirm numerically.
+Fig.\ref{figure2} shows $P(x)$ for $\mu=0.8$ and $\mu=4/3$ for two different choices of kick amplitude $A$.
+For $\mu=4/3$, we measure $\theta$ by fitting the part of the curves that overlap for different system sizes, and find $\theta=0.61\pm 0.04$ ($A=0.15$) and $\theta=0.63\pm 0.03$ ($A=0.35$).
+These results are slightly smaller but close to the predicted value $\theta=0.667$.
+For $\mu=0.8$, we fit $P(x)$ by the functional form $P_0+C_0 x^{1-\mu}$ predicted in Eq.(\ref{case1}).
+The fit is very good as shown in Fig.\ref{figure2}(b).